asuivelentine/call_notify/README.md

 ---

-development started
+Share Notifications about incomming calls between your PC and android phone.

 ---

-### This library will allow you to connect your android phone to your computer.

-It's written in rust and you will get notified whenever there is an incomming or outgoing call
+####development started

+---

 #### Protocol

 ---

+	All messages will be send with TCP
-	The messages are in Json format containing:
+	The payload is in Json format containing:
 		- Version
 		- Message type
 		- Caller number